zycalice/domain-adaptation-nlp/README.md

 * [2] domain name

-## Balanced Conf model and Few labels model
+## Balanced Conf Model and Few Labels Models
+Run sentiment_classification_amazon.py from the root directory.

+## Householder Transformation
+[To do]